teepleb/BulkPageSpeedInsightsAPIHookup/README.md

+### This tool is outdated as there have been advancements for the page speed insights API.
+Please see newer version in the same user's profile.

 # BulkPageSpeedInsightsAPIHookup

 A bulk Page Speed Insights API hookup for my current team of SEOs to mass check their website pages and generate a CSV to analyze.